-X Mitig gating the Imp pact of a Car Accident Avoid Minimize Impact Restore Offset t Compensate Car Direct Impact Don't Drive.
-Drive but: • Don't drink and drive • Maintain car in good condition • Obtain auto Car accident due to bee sting.
+Avoid Minimize Impact Restore Offset Compensate Car Direct Impact Don't Drive.
+Don't drink and bee s drive Maintain car in good Unav Car accident due to bee sting.
 Unavoidable direct Fix the car's scratches and dents.
 There is no residual direct car impact to mitigate.
 IF the car cannot be "restored", then replace the car.
 There is no residual direct car impact to mitigate.
 Not required.
-No residual mitigation required. impacts to car and tree. insurance Can't restore the dead tree.
-There is residual tree impact to mitigate.
-Remove the dead tree and replace with a tree of the same species, similar shape and approximate age.
-There is no residual tree impact to mitigate.
-IF the tree is irreplaceable because it is the last one of its kind, then the driver would need to pay (compensate) the community for the loss of the future benefit provided by the tree over its natural life.
-This could be a cash payment or a program to protect other unique trees.
-Car Indirect Impact igates the financial impact to the residual impact, except insuration
+No residual mitigation required. impacts to car and tree.
+Tree Direct Impact Can't restore the dead tree.
+There is residual tree impact to mitigate. ree.
+There is residual replace with a tree of the Car Indirect Impact Car insurance mitigates the financial impact to the driver related to the car repair/replacement.
+No residual impact, except insurance premiums may increase.